dboddie-canonical-work/disgorged-docs/build-and-staging-dependencies.rst

    </h2>

-Build and staging dependencies are added to a snap’s `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__ within a part definition.
+Build and staging dependencies are added to a snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` within a part definition.
 They can be added as standard packages for the chosen build environment, such as *deb* packages for Ubuntu, or as a cross-platform snap using the following *snapcraft.yaml* keywords:

 For packages: - ``build-packages``: packages required for the part to build - ``stage-packages``: packages required to run the part